Running the Linux DUC v3.0 at startup

 Once you have installed the new Linux DUC, you will likely want it to run at startup so that the software is always running.
 That way, if your IP address changes, the No-IP Dynamic Update Client (DUC) will make sure your hostname is reflecting that new IP address.

 This guide assumes you are using a Linux distribution using Systemd.
-I am using Ubuntu Server here so please note the instructions might vary based on the distro you are using.
+We are using Ubuntu Server here so please note the instructions might vary based on the distro you are using.

-While inside the downloaded noip-duc_3.0.0-beta.* folder, copy the debian/service folder over to your systemd folder:
+While inside the downloaded noip-duc_3.0.0-beta.* folder, copy the debian/service folder over to your systemd directory:

 sudo cp debian/service /etc/systemd/system/noip-duc.service